 The prospect of becoming a public limited company (Plc), with shares traded and significant investment secured through the London Stock Exchange (LSE), may be the Holy Grail for some growing businesses.
 But many business owners are understandably deterred by the burden of regulation, the required trading track record and the sizeable fees associated with a stock market flotation.

-However, the Alternative Investment Market (AIM), launched by the LSE in 1995, offers businesses most of the benefits of a public listing without so many of the burdens.
-It is no surprise therefore, that a little over 20 years since it was launched, AIM can justifiably claim to be the world’s most successful public market for smaller growing companies.
+The Alternative Investment Market (AIM), launched by the LSE in 1995, offers businesses most of the benefits of a public listing without so many of the burdens.
+It is no surprise therefore, that a little under 30 years since it was launched, AIM can justifiably claim to be the world’s most successful public market for smaller growing companies.

-More than 1,000 companies are currently listed on AIM (more than 3,500 have joined since 1995) – with the figures released to celebrate the Market’s 20th anniversary in 2015 testament to this success story.
-The average market capitalization (a measure of the value of a company, calculated by multiplying the number of either the outstanding shares or the floating shares by the current price per share)of an AIM company grew from £8.2m in 1995 to £70m in 2015.
+As of 28 February, 2023, 727 companies are currently listed on AIM (more than 3,900 have joined since 1995) .
+The average market capitalization (a measure of the value of a company, calculated by multiplying the number of either the outstanding shares or the floating shares by the current price per share) of an AIM company grew from £8.2m in 1995 to £86m 2023 (as at 28 Feb 2023).

 What are the benefits of joining AIM?

-- Providing access to capital: figures for the end of 2016 show that on average, companies floating on the market raised £30m; the 38 companies that floated during 2016 increased their worth by around 40 per cent, compared to the point at which they launched their initial public offerings (IPOs) – the first sale of shares by a company to the public.
+- Providing access to capital: figures for the beginning of 2022 show that during the last 5 years, on average, companies floating on the market raised £20.8m.
 The capital raised can be used as development capital, as cash out for existing shareholders or as a mixture.

 - A lower regulatory burden than floating on the LSE: the regulations in place are generally more flexible and more tailored to support the needs of smaller companies, start-ups and rapidly growing businesses than in many other markets (however, they must not be underestimated).
 For instance, there is no requirement for a minimum number of shares to be held in public hands.
 Financial reporting is also more flexible – however, it is notable that prior to flotation a NOMAD (Nominated Advisor) will require a Reporting Accountant to prepare a financial due diligence report (see “How do you join AIM”, below).